 Of course, DCA Stack would not be here in its scope without the fantastic support of the CCXT team (https://github.com/ccxt/ccxt).
 Their team offers a completely open-source library that DCA Stack uses to offer exchange connectivity to over 100 different platforms.
 Their commitment to the open-source community is what made DCA Stack exist.

 🔥Do you have any advice for other creators, entrepreneurs, or developers who want to get started or are just beginning?

-Success is not measured in the unit of output but rather the perspective you hold.
+Success is not measured in the unit of output but rather in the perspective you hold.

-🔥Where do you see the blockchain, cryptocurrency and decentralisation space going in the next 5 to 10 years?
+🔥Where do you see the blockchain, cryptocurrency, and decentralization space going in the next 5 to 10 years?